phac-nml/irida/doc/user/user/pipelines/index.md

 ![](images/user-outputs.png)

-You will see a table your single sample analysis output files:
+You will see a table of your single sample analysis output files:

 ![](images/batch-download-user-outputs.png)